How Paytm makes money even after providing 50% to 100% cashback? What exactly is Paytm’s Business Model?

-Paytm was the first company who took the step of being a mobile only marketplace in India.
-Today, with over 120 million buyers and 2 million daily transactions (and 90% prepaid offers), Paytm is the love of sellers.
-Revenue from this subcategory is generated as commissions from the sellers, which differ for different category of products.
+Paytm was the first company who took the step of being a mobile-only marketplace in India.
+Today, with over 120 million buyers and 2 million daily transactions (and 90% prepaid offers), Paytm is the most beneficial marketplace for sellers.
+Revenue from this subcategory is generated as fees and commissions from the sellers, which differ for different category of products.

-There was a time when Paytm Business Model consist of just mobile recharge and bill payment services.
-Online recharge service for mobile subscriptions, TV channels subscriptions, data-card, and metro card, etc are provided on Paytm.
+There was a time when Paytm Business Model consisted just mobile recharge and bill payment services.
+Times have changed and online recharge services for mobile subscriptions, TV channels subscriptions, data-card, and metro card, etc have been added to the revenue model of Paytm.

 The company, just like other recharge services providers, charge commissions from these operators.

 In addition to the recharge facilities, the customers can even pay their electricity, telephone, water, mobile, broadband, gas, etc. bills on Paytm.
-Apart from these, Paytm has also partnered with several education and financial organisations and act as a portal to accept education fees and insurance installments.
+Apart from these, Paytm has also partnered with several education and financial organizations and act as a portal to accept education fees and insurance instalments.